Hi, I'm Hazem!

 Get Jet — Airline Roleplay Community

 This was a roleplaying game, which gained over 5000 visitors.
 I loved playing airline games on Roblox which hosted flights from their main airport to another.
-I wanted to make the experience better for passengers, so I worked with other developers to implement more realistic plane complete with working infotainment and first person views of the cabin.5000 visitors
+I wanted to make the experience better for passengers, so I worked with other developers to implement more realistic planes complete with working infotainment and first person views of the cabin.

 Shady Clothing — Virtual Fashion Business